MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/avg-aggfunction.md

 ## Returns

-The average value of *Expr* across the group.
+Returns the average value of *Expr* across the group.

 ## Examples